hermetoproject/integration-tests/README.md

-# Cachi2 RPMs invalid checksum test
+# Invalid RPM checksum test

-This scenario validates that Cachi2 will refuse to proceed the prefetch of RPMs when a checksum mismatch is found.
-This test contains two RPMs and their respective source RPMs, and one RPM has an invalid checksum.
+This scenario validates that Hermeto will refuse to proceed the prefetch of RPMs when a checksum mismatch is found

 The test steps are as follow:
 - prefetch the dependencies with Cachi2